 The Scottish Government’s proposals for a vaccine passport scheme, requiring Scots over the age of 18 to prove that they have been double jabbed in order to access certain events and venues such as nightclubs, were backed by MSPs in Holyrood on Thursday (9 September).

 68 MSPs voted in favour of the new Covid passport scheme, while 55 MSPs voted against the proposals.
+Now First Minister Nicola Sturgeon has confirmed that the plans are going ahead this week.

 The scheme will see the use of vaccine passports in Scotland extend beyond international travel, with many countries worldwide requiring Brits to prove that they have been double vaccinated at least two weeks before entry.